 Deadlines are subject to change, depending on Lawrence University’s academic calendar and policy/procedure changes.

-For current Lawrence students WITH residential accommodations, complete your Supplemental form in Accommodate (include documentation if requested) and meet with the Director of Accessibility Services for housing and emotional support animals* by April 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for the next school year.
+For current Lawrence students WITH residential accommodations, complete your Supplemental form in Accommodate (submit documentation if requested) for housing and emotional support animals* before April 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding accommodations for the next school year.

-For new and transfer students to Lawrence University, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, including all requested documentation, by June 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for the next school year.
+For new and transfer students to Lawrence University, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, including all requested documentation, by June 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding accommodations for the next school year.

-*For students requesting a residential accommodation for an emotional support animal (ESA) during the academic year or after the above-stated deadlines, the Office of Accessibility Services asks that you submit your disability-related request for an ESA with all requested documentation by October 1st of the Fall Term to Accommodate in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for Winter and/or Spring Term.
+*For students requesting a residential accommodation for an emotional support animal (ESA) during the academic year or after the above-stated deadlines, the Office of Accessibility Services asks that you submit your disability-related request for an ESA with all requested documentation before October 1st of the Fall Term to Accommodate in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding accommodations for Winter and/or Spring Term.

 Any request received AFTER the posted deadline(s) will be reviewed in the order it was received and after all requests submitted by the deadline have been reviewed and determined.
 If accommodation referrals are made to Res Ed, implementation will be based on availability, and the student’s request could be put on a wait list.